gleechi/gleechi.github.io/pages/1.4.0/unity/unity_component_vghandprofile.md

 VirtualGrasp provides VG_HandProfiles (in Unity as ScriptableObjects) to configure a number of hand model-related settings and thereby allows you to quickly switch between different hand models.

 {% include callout.html content="You only need to create a new instance of a VG_HandProfile if you import a new hand model into your game that deviates from a hand model that you already have.
-You then need to configure the hand bone mapping as well as potentially the mapping rotations (see below) for your new VG_HandProfile." %}
+You then potentially need to configure the hand rotation mappings as well as the hand bone mappings (see below) for your new VG_HandProfile." %}

 {% include image.html file="unity/unity_vg_ec_handprofile_1_4_0.png" alt="VG_HandProfile in Unity." caption="Example of a VG_HandProfile as a scriptable object in Unity." %}